Health and Physical Education

 St Benedict's run three major carnivals through the year: Swimming, Athletics and Cross Country.
 These are a part of our participation in the South Canberra Primary School Sport Association (SCPSSA).
 All students from Kindergarten to Year 6 participate in the Athletics and Cross Country carnivals whilst students from Years 2 to 6 participate in the Swimming Carnival.
 Kindergarten, Year 1 and all other non-swimmers participate in across the pool assisted swimming, water play activities and games at the Swimming Carnival.
 Where possible students are assisted with training for these events as a part of the PE and Fitness programs.

 Students are selected from these events to form a St Benedict's team at the South Canberra Carnivals.
 They may then be selected to represent South Canberra at the ACT Championships.

 Sports clinics are organised for children to learn about and have experience in a wide range of sports including Cricket, Rugby League, Aussie Rules, Softball, Netball, Baslketball, Orienteering, Tennis and Hockey.
 Students are involved in a minimum of two clinics during the course of the year.

 An intensive two week Swimming Program for our Kinder, Year 1 and Year 2 classes is conducted in Term 4 each year.

 A Gymnastics Teacher is employed in Term 1 to run an intensive program for students from Years 3 to 6.
 Kindergarten to Year 2 receive an introductory program.

-Commencing in Kindergarten children are introduced to our Perceptual Motor Program.
-This program, which extends to Years 1 and 2, is supported by a team of trained parent tutors.
+Commencing in Kindergarten, children are introduced to our Perceptual Motor Program.
+This program, which extends to Years 1 and 2, is supported by trained teachers.